AppliedRecognition/Ver-ID-Credentials-Android-Sample/README.md

-# Ver-ID ID Capture
+# Ver-ID Credentials SDK
 The Ver-ID ID Capture SDK allows your app to capture an image of the user's ID card and read the PDF 417 barcode on the back of the card.
 You can use Ver-ID to compare the face on the front of the ID card to a live selfie.

-## Adding Ver-ID ID Capture in Your Android Studio Project
+## Adding Ver-ID Credentials SDK in Your Android Studio Project

 1. [Request an API secret](https://dev.ver-id.com/admin/register) for your app.
 2. Open your app module's **gradle.build** file.